-No matter whether you use an app, a piece of paper or an Excel spreadsheet, the main reason a budget works to save you money and save your marriage is:
+You can use an app, a piece of paper or an Excel spreadsheet.
+But no matter what, the main reason a budget works to save you money and save your marriage is:

 - It gets you and your spouse talking about expenses & purchases before they happen